 A composable storefront is fully customisable, letting you easily build the right set of components and functionality for your headless site.
 And there’s a huge bonus: The storefront operations — like hosting, securing, and scaling — are all managed on your behalf.

 Composable commerce helps you operate more efficiently thanks to faster development cycles and the ability to make quick changes.
 You also maintain complete design and process freedom.
 And yes, you can deliver AI-powered customer experiences.
 Ultimately, composable storefronts reduce the cost and improve the ROI of building and managing a headless architecture.

 4. Bring your own storefront

 BYOH (Bring Your Own Head) might not be engraved on many party invitations, but this option can make a lot of sense for certain companies or projects.
 You may have already invested in your own storefront for headless.
-Or you may have significant IT resources that can handle complexity, and your organization is committed to the long-term maintenance and support of your tech.
-In these cases, you can create an extremely customized or specialized experience with integrations or homegrown apps.
+Or you may have significant IT resources that can handle complexity, and your organisation is committed to the long-term maintenance and support of your tech.
+In these cases, you can create an extremely customised or specialised experience with integrations or homegrown apps.
 You’ll have the freedom and flexibility to get exactly what you want, but be aware that this strategy requires a large IT team and a lot of overhead.

 The right ecommerce architecture keeps up with you

 There’s no one right way to build an ecommerce infrastructure.
-But as a commerce leader, it will always be a priority to respond quickly to market demands, add revenue streams, and maximize your resources — all while putting your customers first.
+But as a commerce leader, it will always be a priority to respond quickly to market demands, add revenue streams, and maximise your resources — all while putting your customers first.
 A flexible and intelligent technology platform can be your best partner in creating a digital experience as unique as your brand.

 Duluth Trading Co. goes lightning fast with headless commerce

-Launch a customer-driven site and a headless architecture in just a few months.
+and a headless architecture in just a few months.
 (Yes, it’s possible.)